MannLabs/alphapept/README.md

 1. Open the console and create a new conda environment: `conda create --name alphapept python`
 2. Activate the environment: `source activate alphapept` for Linux / Mac Os X or `activate alphapept` for Windows
 2. Redirect to the folder of choice and clone the repository: `git clone https://github.com/MannLabs/alphapept.git`
-3. Install the packages with `pip install -r requirements.txt`
+3. Install the package with `pip install alphapept` or `pip install -e alphapept` for developers mode.
-4. Install the package with `python setup.py install`
-5. Install pytables with `conda install pytables`
+4. Install pytables with `conda install pytables`
 {% include note.html content='If you would like to use alphapept in your jupyter notebook environment, additionally install nb_conda: `conda install nb_conda`.
 This also installs the juper notebook extensions.
 They can be called from a running jupyter instance like so: `http://localhost:8888/nbextensions`.
 For navigating the notebooks, the exension `collapsible headings` and `toc2` are very beneficial.
 For developing with the notebooks see the `nbev` section below.' %}
 If AlphaPept is installed correctly, you should be able to import Alphapept as a package within the environment; see below.